Grief & Loss

 *Anticipatory grief with hospice or a terminal illness

 Anxiety, Depression, Existential Re-evaluation

-Grief is often accompanied by anxiety/perfectionism, depression, stage of life issues, and existential exploration.
+Grief is often accompanied by anxiety/perfectionism, depression, stage of life issues, questioning of beliefs/religion, and existential exploration.
 With or without grief and loss, if you are struggling with any of these, we can work on them together.